Anagiulia2/Anagiulia2/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning: desenvolvimento [Alura](https://www.alura.com.br/)
+- 🌱 atualmente estou desenvolvimento no [Alura](https://www.alura.com.br/)

        **📫 How to reach me:**